MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/math.md

 ---
-title: "2D Math with CocosSharp"
+title: "2D math with CocosSharp"
 description: "This guide covers 2D mathematics for game development.
 It uses CocosSharp to show how to perform common game development tasks and explains the math behind these tasks." ms.topic: article ms.prod: xamarin